 Why Am I Waking Up at Night While My Partner Keeps Sleeping?|

 Ready for a restful night’s sleep for both of you?
 We’ve gathered expert insights to teach you why your body wakes up and how to not wake up at night.
-We also share advice for what to do when you experience insomnia in the meantime, because establishing healthy habits takes time.
+We also share advice for what to do when you experience insomnia, (one of the most common sleep problems), in the meantime, because establishing healthy habits and a good bedtime routine takes time.

 Why Do I Wake Up at Night?